Reading Time: 15 Minutes

 Then, once you know this information, you can figure out which product types you can afford.
 However, keep in mind that paying a little more can be worth it if the product is high-quality.

 Additionally, be aware that a product being very cheap is a red flag.
 For this reason, you should avoid very cheap products.

 Another mistake people often make is not asking for advice when choosing CBD dog treats or another type of CBD dog product.
 However, if you're new to buying these products, you shouldn't let your pride get in the way.
 This is especially the case given that your dog's health is at stake.

 To avoid this mistake, ask your vet, if they are knowledgeable, or if you know anyone who has experience with CBD dog products, speak with them.
-Product reviews can be helpful, but realize that not all reviews tell the truth.
+Product reviews can be helpful, but realize that not all reviews tell the truth, and some may be rather biased.
 Some are sponsored, so be wary about following reviews 100%.

 As many pet parents as have used CBD in their dogs and cats, its likely you know several dog or cat people who have some experience with this new and exciting supplement, and you should get some good information by asking these folks.